D2N believes that education is the key to the future and supports programs that advance this belief.

 American Promise Schools (APS) is a Detroit non-profit management group that believes every child should be given a chance for a first-rate education and a shot at the American Dream and provides opportunities for children to accomplish this.
 Their schools include Jalen Rose Leadership Academy, Consortium College Preparatory Academy and Voyageur Academy.
 These schools offer curriculums geared at getting students into college, offer multiple college scholarships and have programs to help keep these kids in college.

-Earthquake Relief Efforts: D2N is rebuilding nine schools in the villages of Dipsung, Sungdel and Rakha which were completely destroyed by the 2015 earthquake.
+Earthquake Relief Efforts: D2N is rebuilding eleven schools in the villages of Bakachol, Dipsung, Sungdel and Rakha which were completely destroyed by the 2015 earthquake.
 The project will take three years and cost approximately $300,000.
 Given the facts that the Nepalese government is overwhelmed by the destruction caused by the earthquake and these villages are remote and marginalized, it is highly unlikely that these schools would or could be rebuilt by the government and local communities without outside help.

-Students in the other six schools are currently studying in “temporary learning centers” and will continue to do so until permanent structures are built.
+Students in the other five schools are currently studying in “temporary learning centers” and will continue to do so until permanent structures are built.
 All schools will be designed to be “earthquake safe” to hopefully prevent any destruction from future earthquakes.
 D2N will be funding this entire project.

 Many marginalized families send their daughters to work as servants to supplement the family income.
 D2N hopes these scholarships are not just an incentive for the girls to stay in school, but more importantly, an incentive for the parents to keep their daughters in school.